Anzhel-Petrov/BackendAssignmentPt2/README.md

 # BackendAssignmentPt2
+Second part of the Backend mendatory assignment of the web shop.
+This project is based on Adam Freemans' application in his book series "Pro ASP.NET Core 3" and "Pro ASP.NET Core MVC 2" with modifications.
 ### The assignment includes:
 -	A product catalogue that can be browsed by category and page.
 -	A shopping cart where products can be added or removed (removes selected product regardless of quantity).